A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Introduction

-Specifically, under the assumption that there exists a policy (which need not be encountered along the algorithm’s trajectory and can thus be viewed as a mild structural assumption on the underlying MDP) that induces an \emph{irreducible} Markov chain over states, we establish explicit convergence rates for on-policy Q-learning, which are further validated through numerical simulations.
+Specifically, we assume only the existence of a policy that induces an \emph{irreducible} Markov chain over states.
+This policy need not be encountered along the algorithm’s trajectory and can therefore be viewed as a mild, algorithm-independent assumption on the underlying stochastic model.
+Under this assumption, we establish last-iterate convergence rates for on-policy Q-learning that quantitatively characterize the exploration--exploitation trade-off.
+These results are further validated through numerical simulations.
 We next summarize the main contributions of this work in more detail.